Les Aspin: Final months and death

 After leaving his position, Aspin joined the faculty of Marquette University's international affairs program in Washington and joined the board of directors of the Washington-based think-tank the Henry L. Stimson Center.
 In March, he became a member of the Commission on Roles and Missions, and in May Clinton chose him to be chairman of the President's Foreign Intelligence Advisory Board.
-In March 1995, he began work as chairman of the study group on the Roles and Capabilities of the Intelligence Community.
+In March 1995, he began work as chairman of the study group on the Roles and Capabilities of the Intelligence Community (Aspin–Brown Commission).

 Aspin had had increasing difficulty during the last years of his life with a congenital heart condition (asymmetric septal hypertrophy; hypertrophic cardiomyopathy/obstructive cardiomyopathy).
 It necessitated hospitalization during his tenure as Defense Secretary, with placement of a pacemaker.
-His cardiac disorder was complicated in May 1995 by a stroke, which resulted in his death on May 21, 1995 in Washington, D.C.
-He was interred at Brookfield's Wisconsin Memorial Park cemetery.
+His cardiac disorder was complicated in May 1995 by a stroke, which resulted in his death on May 21, 1995, in Washington, D.C.
+He is interred at Brookfield's Wisconsin Memorial Park cemetery.

 Marquette University named its Les Aspin Center for Government in his honor.